Pennsylvania · Vocal Instructor · Case Study

 The situation

 Alyssa Martin has been a vocal instructor in Pennsylvania since 2017 and a certified life coach since 2015.
-In over five years of teaching she has worked with more than 100 students, developing a specialty she calls vocal empowerment, helping people find not just technical skill but genuine courage and self-expression through their voice.
+In over nine years of teaching she had worked with more than 100 students, developing a specialty she calls vocal empowerment, helping people find not just technical skill but genuine courage and self-expression through their voice.
+Her studio is an LGBTQ+ affirming space, and that intentionality is woven into every aspect of how she works with students.

 Her own journey informed everything.
 She had navigated shyness, anxiety, and the relentless self-criticism that holds so many singers back.
 She built a studio around that transformation.
 But the business side of the studio had never caught up to the depth of what she was offering.

-She wasn't failing.
-But the hours she was spending didn't match the income she was generating, and the students she was attracting weren't always the right fit for the work she most wanted to do.
+The hours she was spending didn't match the studio growth she was generating, and the students she was attracting weren't always the right fit for the work she most wanted to do.

 • Teaching hours spread across formats that diluted her focus